cucapra/filament-evaluation/README.md

 git submodule update
 ```

+**NOTE**: Before starting, ensure that you have 105 GB of storage space.
+Unfortunately, the Vivado tools can take up quite a lot of space during installation.
+To the best of our knowledge, Vivado tools are only supported for x86 architectures and do not work on the ARM-based processors.

 ## Kick-the-Tires Phase (2-4 hours)

-**NOTE**: Before starting, ensure that you have ~100 GB of storage space.
-Unfortunately, the Vivado tools can take up quite a lot of space during installation.

 For the kick-the-tires phase we will:
 - Install the Filament compiler toolchain